New Book Coming Soon!

 Gail Chumbley is the author of River of January, also available on Kindle.
 The second volume, The Figure Eight is due out in September 2016

-Each school year, by spring break, my history classes had completed their study of the Kennedy years, 1961-1963.
-We discussed the glamor, the space program, civil rights, his charisma and humor with the press, and most importantly, JFK’s intense struggle with Soviet leader, Nikita Khrushchev.
+Late in the school year, by spring break, my history classes had completed their study of the Kennedy years, 1961-1963.
+We discussed the glamor, the space program, civil rights, his charisma and humor with the press, and most importantly, JFK’s formidable struggle with Soviet leader, Nikita Khrushchev.

 In a provocative challenge to America, Khrushchev had ordered the building of the Berlin Wall, and construction of nuclear missile sites in Cuba.
 This second and more dangerous challenge prompted the 1962 Missile Crisis.